-This RCGP accredited resource, composed of 10 clinical cases, assesses the user’s knowledge and understanding on the assessment and management of Suspected Testosterone Deficiency in Men.
+This resource composed of 10 clinical cases, assesses the user’s knowledge and understanding on the assessment and management of Suspected Testosterone Deficiency in Men.

 Successful completion of the resource provides 1 hour of CPD delivered by Learna Ltd.